Composition and Arrangement Tutorials for Music Production

 The major scale is made up of seven notes, with a pattern of whole steps and half steps between them.
 A whole step is equal to two semitones, and a half step is equal to one semitone.

-The minor scale is also made up of seven notes, but there are two different types of minor scales: the natural minor scale and the harmonic minor scale.
-The natural minor scale has a darker sound than the major scale, but it can also sound a bit unfinished.
-The harmonic minor scale is brighter than the natural minor scale, and it has a more resolved sound.
+The minor scale is also made up of seven notes, but there are different types of minor scales, including the natural minor scale and the harmonic minor scale.
+The natural minor scale has a darker sound than the major scale, while the harmonic minor scale has a more dramatic and resolved sound.

-The pattern of intervals in the harmonic minor scale is as follows:
+The pattern of intervals in the harmonic minor scale is: whole step, half step, whole step, whole step, half step, augmented second, half step.

 Tonic Chords and Root Notes

 The tonic chord and root notes play crucial roles in defining the tonal structure of a piece.
-The tonic chord, derived from the first note of the scale (the root note), establishes the key of the composition, while the root notes provide the foundation for chord construction.
+The tonic chord, derived from the first note of the scale, establishes the key of the composition, while root notes provide the foundation for chord construction.

 To identify the key of a piece of music, you can look at the chords that are used.
-If the majority of the chords in the song come from a particular scale, then that is the key of the piece.
+If the majority of the chords in the song come from a particular scale, then that is likely to be the key of the piece.
 You can also look at the melody.
-The melody will often start and end on the root note.
+The melody will often start or end on the root note.

 Melody